 The major criterion for appointment for faculty in the Non-Tenure Line (Research) is evidence of high-level performance as a researcher for whose special knowledge a programmatic need exists.
 Individuals appointed as Assistant Professors in the Research Line will have completed one or two years of postdoctoral research experience and, where applicable, will have completed housestaff training.
 Their accomplishments during graduate and postgraduate training should already have stamped them as creative and promising investigators.
 There should be evidence of the ability to obtain external funding as well as the promise of outstanding performance as a supervisor of graduate students.
 Appointment is based on evidence of (or the promise of) high-level performance in research, and (if applicable) teaching and clinical care.

 The activities of the Department are diverse and include a strong basic science and translational research programs.
 The Department is tightly integrated into the medical school and university and leads a Radiation Biology research program within the Stanford Cancer Institute, a National Cancer Institute Designated Comprehensive Cancer Center.

 Consideration of candidates will begin immediately.
 Application will be accepted until the position is filled.

-Interested applicants should submit a curriculum vitae, a brief statement of research, and the names of three references, addressed to Dr. Ruijiang Li.
+Interested applicants should submit through the Stanford Faculty Positions site a curriculum vitae, a brief statement of research, and the names of three references:

 Stanford is an equal employment opportunity and affirmative action employer.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability, protected veteran status, or any other characteristic protected by law.
 Stanford welcomes applications from all who would bring additional dimensions to the University’s research, teaching and clinical missions.